-I was supposed to move that morning, but the truck broke down.
-We got a call quite early — at my mother's house, where I'd been staying after my wife and I split up — that the hauling of stuff would have to wait a day; sure, I could have gone over to the new apartment and spent the night there anyway, but what soon unfolded called for family.
+I was supposed to move that morning, only the truck broke down.
+We got a call quite early — at my mother's house, where I'd been staying between apartments — that the hauling of stuff would have to wait a day.
+Sure, I could have gone over to the new place and spent the night there anyway; the events that soon unfolded, though, called for family.
 I sat and watched Peter Jennings cover the unfathomable news just as I had 25 years earlier, home from school with the flu on the day the Challenger was lost.

-And that's all you'll hear me say directly about the grim events whose 10th anniversary we mark today because, really, there are no words.
+That's all you'll hear me say directly about the grim scenes whose 10th anniversary we mark today because, really, there are no words.